guilhermechapiewski/yql-ios/readme.md

 ## Usage

-Import YQL.h and YQL.m into your project.
-Use the method *query* to invoke YQL, passing the desired query as a parameter:
+Import **YQL.h** and **YQL.m** into your project.
+Use the *query* method to invoke YQL, passing the desired query as a parameter:

 `NSDictionary *results = [yql query:QueryTextView.text];`

 You will get a `NSDictionary` object containing the results.
 The structure of this dictionary is the same you would get from a query in the [YQL console](http://developer.yahoo.com/yql/console/).
 You can use `valueForKeyPath` to access the desired data in the results structure:

 `NSLog(@"%@", [[results valueForKeyPath:@"query.results"] description]);`

+## See it in action

+This repository is an Xcode project that mimics the [YQL console](http://developer.yahoo.com/yql/console/).
+You can run it on Xcode to see how it works.